Optimizing XGBoost Hyperparameters Using Bayesian Optimization in R

 )

-1. An objective function that evaluates model performance
+1. Objective Function: A function that evaluates model performance for given hyperparameter configurations

 # Our objective function takes hyperparameters as inputs